theupdateframework/pep-maximum-security-model/README.rst

 2. If the role metadata on the repository has been changed, this will impact the metadata that is signed by online keys.
-Any role information created since the last period should be discarded.
+Any role information created since the compromise should be discarded.
 As a result, developers of new projects will need to re-register their projects.

-3. If the packages themselves may have been tampered with, they can be validated using the stored hash information for packages that existed at the time of the last period [LV: "the time of the last period" seems to include some redundant info. not clear what's going on.]
+3. If the packages themselves may have been tampered with, they can be validated using the stored hash information for packages that existed in trusted metadata before the compromise.
 Also, new distributions that are signed by developers in the claimed role may be safely retained.
 However, any distributions signed by developers in the *recently-claimed* or *unclaimed* roles should be discarded.

 In order to safely restore snapshots in the event of a compromise, PyPI SHOULD maintain a small number of its own mirrors to copy PyPI snapshots according to